Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

           all the Smart Home equipment to his usual exacting standard and I am very pleased with the result.
 I highly recommend the services of Finely Tuned Technologies.
+      - name: Brandon B.
+        img: DEV/cropped-Supersonic-sites__logo-192x192__1__f85PI13RW.png
+        img_alt: Description of the picture here
+        position: CEO at Tulip.com
+        desc: I am VERY HAPPY with the service, professionalism you and your team have provided.
+You have a solid crew, you guys leave the job cleaner than when you got there and I can see why you are known as the authority out here in the Greater Vancouver Area.
+Your expertise and above and beyond attitude combined with your high level of attention to detail is a hard quality to find and its appreciated!
+      - name: Dr. Sharma S
+        img: DEV/cropped-Supersonic-sites__logo-192x192__1__f85PI13RW.png
+        img_alt: Description of the picture here
+        position: CEO at Tulip.com
+        desc: >+
+          I recently had a voice activated home automation system installed by Richard Stokes @ Finely Tuned Technologies.
+As with his A/V and home theatre skills (which I have used for 15 yrs) Richard displays thorough knowledge and ability with his subject.
+His services are timely, efficient and unparalleled , and he is readily available for any queries before and after services = impeccable.
+I would have no hesitation in recommending him for your needs.

       - name: Bill M.
         img: DEV/cropped-Supersonic-sites__logo-192x192__1__f85PI13RW.png
         img_alt: Description of the picture here